Frequently Asked Questions

 Will I Fail a Drug Test If I Take CBD Products?

-No. Our Hemp Extract products are all made from industrial hemp, which only has trace amounts of THC.
+No you will not get high or feel stoned from CBD.
+Our Hemp products are all made from industrial hemp, which only has trace amounts of THC.
 The feeling you may get we like to describe as equanimity.

 Green Money